 Cloud-delivered software systems are putting sophisticated data analytics tools in the hands of organisation of all sizes, delivering insights that can profoundly impact fundamental HCM metrics.

-Statistically-driven people decisions drive bottom line results, and as a result, talk of HR analytics is raising eyebrows around board room tables everywhere.
+Data-driven people decisions drive bottom line results, and as a result, talk of HR analytics is raising eyebrows around boardroom tables everywhere.

 If you look at internet search trends, the term ‘analytics’ entered the common business lexicon at the end of 2005 with the launch of Google Analytics.

-So what do the terms mean and how do we use them correctly?
+So what do the terms HR reporting, analysis and HR analytics actually mean?
+And how do we use them correctly?

 Let’s look at an example.
 The HR team at Company A can see from their data that there’s been a spike in employee satisfaction over the summer.

 Company A’s Report: “Employee satisfaction levels spiked in Q2.”

 A report visualises or narrates data in a way that allows the receiver to understand its meaning.
 But there’s no decision-making, correlation or speculation.